mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *SourcesItem) SetGroup(v string)
 ```

-SetGroup gets a reference to the given datadog.NullableString and assigns it to the Group field.
+SetGroup gets a reference to the given common.NullableString and assigns it to the Group field.

 <a name="SourcesItem.SetGroupNil"></a>
 ### func \(\*SourcesItem\) [SetGroupNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_sources_item.go#L213>)